mmonkey/docker-sponge/readme.md

 ```

 * Minecraft server files will be placed in the path you specified on this line `-v /path/on/host:/forge`

     * On Windows, the host path should start from `/c/Users/<path>`

     * On Mac, the host path should start from `/Users/<path>`

 * You may add additional ports by adding `-p XXXX:XXXX --expose XXXX` (change `XXXX` to the desired port number)

 ## Connecting to the server

 **Local Machine**

-1. Obtain the server's ip address
+1. Obtain the server's ip address:

     ```
     $ docker-machine ip sponge
     ```

 2. Ports (default)

     * Forge: xxx.xxx.xx.xx:**25566**

     * Vanilla: xxx.xxx.xx.xx:**25567**

 **Network**

 1. Open Oracle VM VirtualBox Manager

 2. Select the VM used by Docker (sponge)

 3. Click Settings -> Network

 4. Make sure Adapter 1 is set to "NAT"

 5. Click Advanced -> Port Forwarding

 6. Add the rules that apply:

     * Name: Forge, Protocol: TCP, Host Port: 25566, Guest Port: 25566 (Leave Host IP and Guest IP empty)

     * Name: Vanilla, Protocol: TCP, Host Port: 25567, Guest Port: 25567 (Leave Host IP and Guest IP empty)

 7. Restart docker-machine:

     ```
     $ docker-machine stop sponge
     $ docker-machine start sponge